 It consists of two different parts divided by an entablature decorated with rosettes.
 The building we can see with the audioguide was the butcher’s shop, with a slaughterhouse on the ground floor, and a selling area on the first floor.
 Subsequently it was used as a fur drying shed, local archive, museum and an area for youth.
 Currently, it is the court headquarters.

 The First Foundation of the University

 The origin of the foundation came from the figure of St John of Ávila, who established, under the title of “the Most Holy Trinity “, the Learning Institutions or Schools of Literature, which in 1542 were transformed into a University, which became the most important in Andalusia.
 The relocation happened in 1568, leaving this building as a primary school until 1814, when it became a tenement house until 1992, the year in which the Town Hall restored part of it for accommodation and the rest for the Baeza Museum.

-The building has reached our days only with the front gate to the chapel with an inscription on the entablature referring to the Most Holy Trinity, and with a vaulted background.
+The building we are visiting with the audioguide has reached our days only with the front gate to the chapel with an inscription on the entablature referring to the Most Holy Trinity, and with a vaulted background.
 The rest has been completely transformed.

 The goal of the current Baeza Museum is to add value to the local history, and we can find materials of all periods that constitute the Baeza history, from burial offerings of the Bronze Age to photographs of Domingo López that reproduces the Baeza of the 19th century.

 This arch was another access to the city, also known as the Gate of the Learning Institution or the Shutter of Saint Lion, since it is now where the University is now situated.
 It used to be the location of the chapel of Saint Lion.
 The name “Bearded man” is due to Martín Yañez of the Barbuda, master of the order of Alcántara, who in 1394 walked through that gate with an important army to fight against the Muslims from Granada, according to the testimony of the oral traditions.